kangharo96/pg_food/README.md

 Copy .html, css and json files and put them in a folder that also matches the name when you deploy.
 Copy image files.
 Copy the executable files
-Install express via npm install express
+Install express via npm install express. install express-session via npm install express-session.
+Install node-fetch via npm install node-fetch.
+Finally, install uuid/v4 via npm install uuid/v4.

 How to run any tests you have written for your software